-Key Words: Strategic Leadership, Academic Performance, Communication Practices, Administrative Practices, Role Modeling
+Keywords:: Strategic Leadership, Academic Performance, Communication Practices, Administrative Practices, Role Modeling.

+1. INTRODUCTION

 1.1 Background of the Study

 Education is widely recognized as a fundamental human right and a critical component of national development.
 Governments globally invest substantial resources in education to meet sustainable development goals, particularly the objective of “Education for All” (World Bank, 2012).
 According to Sheninger (2011), nations like the United States and Japan benefit significantly from a highly skilled workforce, which enables them to effectively exploit both domestic and global resources.
 Smith (2015) emphasized that technical education is a foundational driver of economic growth, surpassing even capital investments in its impact on productivity.
 In Kenya, academic performance is a central concern for educators, parents, and policymakers.
 Academic achievement often expressed through examination scores reflects the extent to which educational objectives are met (Caballero et al., 2007).